Frequently asked questions: public sector rebates

 How do I know if I’m an eligible customer?

-All current Nicor Gas business customers on all rate classes are eligible to participate in energySMART.
+All current Nicor Gas commercial and industrial customers on all rate classes are eligible to participate in energySMART.
 Self-directed customers are not eligible.

 What are the eligible purchase and installation dates?